datorium-organization/datorium-organization/README.md

 - 👋 Hi, we are @datorium-organization
+- we are tge leading coding school for high school students in Baltics
-- 👀 We are interested in teens and students enthusiastic in coding and development.
+- 👀 We are a community of teens and students enthusiastic in coding and development.
 - 🌱 We are fast growing community with thousands of members.
 - 📫 Simply join our dedicated Discord server https://join.datorium.eu/discord